Living in Bali?

 Bali is famous for its beaches and vacation appeal.
-In fact, when Indonesia comes to mind, most people only envision living in Bali.
+In fact, when Indonesia comes to mind, most people only envision Bali.
 There they have a fascinating culture and beautiful scenery on their doorstep.
-Rice paddies cascading down rolling hills, crystal clear water licking at white sands, an array of exotic fish, volcanoes piercing the clouds, and landscapes dotted with temple ruins, are all things you will get to experience while living in Bali.
+Rice paddies cascading down rolling hills, crystal clear water licking at white sands, an array of exotic fish, volcanoes piercing the clouds, and landscapes dotted with temple ruins, are all things you will get to experience while living on this tropical island.

 When Bali became Indonesia’s tourist hotspot in the 1970s, the Balinese were afraid that the large amounts of travelers arriving daily on its shores would spoil the island’s traditional culture.
 The Balinese government took preventative measures to avoid this – simply by making Balinese culture the main point of attraction for foreigners coming to or living in Bali.

 Balinese culture is largely influenced by its religious background, namely Balinese-Hinduism.
-Contrary to the rest of Indonesia, where most citizens are Muslim, most people living in Bali – approximately 93% – practice a form of Hinduism.
-Expats living in Bali will also notice that it is a very community-oriented society.
-Contrary to many Western countries, young married couples living in Bali continue to live at home, often creating vast extended families.
+Contrary to the rest of Indonesia, where most citizens are Muslim, most people in Bali – approximately 83% – practice a form of Hinduism.
+Expats in Bali will also notice that it is a very community-oriented society.
+Contrary to the practice in many Western countries, young married couples in Bali continue to live at home, often creating vast extended families.

-Due to the mix of Bali’s different cultural traditions, expats living in Bali will experience quite a few vibrant and vivacious street festivals.
+Due to the mix of Bali’s different cultural traditions, expats in Bali will experience quite a few vibrant and vivacious street festivals.
 The Balinese are still an extremely close-knit society and highly value their culture, of which festivals are one of the main ingredients.

 The Galungan Ceremony, Bali’s most important festival, is celebrated every 210 days and lasts a total of 10 days.
 The festival celebrates the victory of virtue (dharma) over evil (adharma).
 The highlight of this ceremony is the famous Barong dance, during which dancers move from one temple to the next supplying offerings to the gods.
 Once you are living in Bali, you will see that great importance is also attached to other festivities, especially wedding, birth, and burial ceremonies.